 The time required to prepare the Comprehensive Report will depend on the complexity of the project, the type of application, the nature of public input received, any identified technical matters, and the need for any additional information from the applicant.
 In some cases, particularly for large developments or ones that have become controversial, the City may require some of the supporting studies to be peer reviewed.
 A peer review is an independent review of the study submitted by a qualified professional in that field of study.
 Typically studies such as market impact or environmental impact studies for large developments are peer reviewed.
 You are responsible for the cost of the peer review.

-Once the comprehensive report is drafted by the assigned Planner, it is reviewed / approved by management staff in the Planning & Development Department and then forwarded to the Commissioner of Community Services.
-The report is then submitted to the Clerks Department for inclusion on the Planning Committee agenda.
-All reports are also reviewed / signed by the Chief Administrative Officer.
+Once the comprehensive report is drafted by the assigned Planner, it is reviewed/approved by management staff in Planning, Building & Licensing and then forwarded to the Commissioner of Community Services.
+The report is then submitted to the clerks department for inclusion on the Planning Committee agenda.
+All reports are also reviewed/signed by the Chief Administrative Officer.
 Some reports may also require sign-off by other Commissioners.

 Step 8 - Committee Recommendation to Council